Can Sharks Be Kept In Home Aquariums?

 Not all sharks grow to the size of a Great White, but even small shark species need a large tank.

-Filtration and Oxygenation Needs
+Filtration Needs

-Oxygen Levels: Sharks require a well-oxygenated environment.
+Water Flow: Sharks require a well-oxygenated environment.
 Adding powerheads or wave-makers can help circulate the water and ensure there's enough oxygen

 Shark Behavior and Compatibility